 - Amazing Places Near Lake Lucerne

 - Hidden Gems in the Swiss Countryside

 - Dreamfactory’s World of Wonders, Degerhsheim

-As with any trip, it’s wise to plan if you want to get the most out of it.
-Of course, there’s something to be said for going with the flow and spontaneity, too; however, if you’re hoping to visit hidden gems when visiting Switzerland, you will need to organize yourself a bit before you go.
+As with any trip, planning to get the most out of it is wise.
+Of course, there’s something to be said for going with the flow and spontaneity, too; however, if you’re hoping to visit hidden gems when visiting Switzerland, you must organize yourself a bit before you go.

-For the best of both worlds, plan an itinerary but keep it loose.
-Make some notes of the things you wish to see and do and where they are located, and then plan your trip around those things.
+Plan an itinerary for the best of both worlds but keep it loose.
+Make notes of the things you wish to see and do and where they are located, and then plan your trip around them.